Veeyikpong/myreads/README.md

 ✓ Contains a back button (in the search bar) for user to navigate back to main page

 ✓ If no book can be found, 'No record found' will be displayed

+✓ Click on the book will navigate to a preview link

 ## Project files
 ```bash